 Q: My friends all drink/ use drugs, and they seem to be fine.
 Why can’t I do it too?

 A: Not drinking or using drugs when your friends are is really tough.
 I commend you for being strong and doing the right thing in the face of such immense social pressure.
-It’s important for you to know that although your friends look like they’re fine, they haven’t yet experienced any of the horrible physical, emotional, and psychological effects that drugs and alcohol cause in the present and in the future.
+You need to know that although your friends look like they’re fine, they haven’t yet experienced any of the horrible physical, emotional, and psychological effects that drugs and alcohol will cause them in the future.

 Q: There’s alcohol/ drugs at every party I go to.
-How am I supposed to desist from taking some?
+How am I supposed to not take some?

-A: Resisting drugs and alcohol when your friends are enjoying it at a party is extremely difficult.
-You can either decide to avoid venues where your friends will be using illegal and harmful substances, or you can practice resisting peer pressure now- a skill you will need for the future.
+A: Resisting drugs and alcohol when your friends are enjoying them at a party is extremely difficult.
+You can either decide to avoid venues where your friends will be using illegal and harmful substances, or you can practice resisting peer pressure now - a skill you will need for the future.

 Preventing Your Children From Using Drugs And Alcohol